U.S. Department of State Seal

 • U.S.-Russian dual nationals who return to Russia on a “Repatriation Certificate” are only permitted to enter Russia and will not be permitted to depart Russia until they obtain a valid Russian passport.

-• Minors who also have Russian citizenship and are traveling alone or in the company of adults who are not their parents, must carry a Russian passport as well as their parents’ notarized consent for the trip, which can be obtained at a Russian embassy or consulate, or a U.S. notary public.
-A consent obtained in the United States from a U.S. notary public must be apostilled, translated into Russian, and properly affixed.
-Authorities will prevent such minors from entering or leaving Russia if they cannot present this consent.
+• Minors who also have Russian citizenship and are traveling alone or in the company of adults who are not their parents, must carry a Russian passport as well as their parents’ notarized consent for the trip.
+Parents can contact, a Russian embassy or consulate or a U.S. notary public to notarize a letter of consent.
+If you use a U.S. notary public, then the notarized document must be apostilled (authenticated), translated into Russian, and properly affixed.
+Russian authorities will prevent Russian citizen minors from entering or leaving Russia if they cannot present a properly notarized consent letter.

 Documentary Requirements for obtaining a Russian visa: Consult with the Embassy of the Russian Federation for detailed explanations of documentary requirements.